 - Enrollment and registration Non-degree enrollment may begin in either the fall or the spring term.
 All non-degree students register for courses with the Director of Special Programs, 1 Prospect Street, Academic Affairs suite (lower level).
 In general, admission to limited-enrollment courses is not available to non-degree students.
 Auditing is not permitted in the Non-degree Students program.
 Non-degree students are not eligible for enrollment in individual tutorial courses; nor are they eligible, while in the Non-degree Students program, for enrollment in courses in the graduate or the professional schools.
 Those interested in enrolling in such courses should apply directly to the Graduate School of Arts and Sciences or to the particular professional school in whose courses they wish to enroll.

 - Credit/D/Fail option Non-degree students who wish to elect a course under the Credit/D/Fail option must make a compelling case for that election in a petition to the Director of Special Programs at least one week prior to the Credit/D/Fail conversion deadline.
 Non-degree students may take no more than one course in a term using the Credit/D/Fail option, and must be enrolled in at least one other course worth a minimum of one course credit during the same term.
 A maximum of two courses may be taken Credit/D/Fail during a student’s time in the Non-degree Students program.

 - Facilities and services Non-degree students are entitled to use the library system and other facilities that are required for the courses in which they are enrolled, such as laboratories, computers, and the like.
 For a fee, they are entitled to purchase gymnasium memberships and Yale Health coverage.
-Non-degree students are not eligible for undergraduate housing and they may not serve as freshman counselors.
+Non-degree students are not eligible for undergraduate housing and they may not serve as first-year counselors.